websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/roles-api-basics.md

    ./RoleUserAssociation_POST_ToInstance.sh 1234 5678
    ```

 1. Navigate to *Global Menu* &rarr; *Control Panel* &rarr; *Roles*.
-Under the Regular Roles tab, click the specific role you used to a associate the user.
+Under the Regular Roles tab, click the specific Role you used to a associate the User.
 Click the *Assignees* tab.
-See that the user has been associated with the selected role.
+See that the User has been associated with the selected Role.

    ![See that the User has been associated.](./roles-api-basics/images/01.png)